 Later in October, 1962 the fears of the missile crisis were abated when a treaty was signed and the Russian missiles were removed.
 Whew!
 I was 11 a few months before that!

-Earlier in my mother’s life a sweetheart of hers was killed as he crashed his badly shot up bomber to avoid hitting a city.
+Earlier in my mother’s life a sweetheart of hers had been killed when he crashed his badly shot up bomber to avoid hitting a city.
 My father had taught pilots how to fly fighter airplanes.
-Wow, this was getting close to home for me!
+Wow, this was getting too close to home for me!

 So I grew up with a big chunk of anxiety.
 I was so worried about being bombed that I didn’t want to wear shoes that had to be tied.
 The reason?
 So if there was a fire (bomb?) at night, I could put my shoes on fast and run to safety.
 I always wondered where that paranoia came from!
 Now I know!